kubo/ruby-flite/README.md

 ### 0.1.1

+* The exception class name Flite::Runtime was renamed to to Flite::RuntimeError.
-Nothing is changed except binary gems for Windows, which bundle precompiled extension libraries for ruby 2.2.1.
+* Binary gems for Windows bundle precompiled extension libraries for ruby 2.2.1.

 ### 0.1.0